-Kobo lets authors keep their downloaded ePub file after the conversion, which means you’d be able to share a digital copy of your book to your friends and family instead of asking them to pay.
+Kobo lets authors keep their downloaded ePub file after the conversion, which means you’d be able to share a digital copy of your book with your friends and family instead of asking them to pay.

 You also own the rights to your books completely and you’re allowed to publish elsewhere too.

-Although this UK-based company became famous for printing photography books, Blurb also has a platform for authors to layout their work, promote and distribute the books through its own Blurb store, Amazon, Ingram, and other self-publishing sites.
+Although this UK-based company became famous for printing photography books, Blurb also has a platform for authors to lay out their work, promote and distribute the books through its own Blurb store, Amazon, Ingram, and other self-publishing sites.

-Probably one of the lowest-rates in the self-publishing industry, Outskirts Press has been a favorite among authors for years now.
+Probably one of the lowest rates in the self-publishing industry, Outskirts Press has been a favorite among authors for years now.

 This Colorado-based company makes it homey for authors, giving out prizes to “Best Book of the Year” with a $1,500 price annually, promoting books day in day out, and millions of dollars in royalties since it launched in 2002.

 Known for professional customer support and an easy-to-use interface, Xlibris gives its authors royalties ranging from 10% to 50%, depending on factors such as when you joined Xlibris, type of book (printed vs. digital), and so on.
-X

-Don’t underestimate the cuteness of its name.
+Don’t be fooled by the cuteness of its name.

-Greeting authors with the phrase, “Ready, Set, Publish,” this company provides a complete self-publishing experience (if you need to) and mix-and-match self-publishing services if you just need help with printing, or distribution, or ebook conversion, and so on.
+This company provides a complete self-publishing experience (if you need to) and mix-and-match self-publishing services if you just need help with printing, or distribution, or ebook conversion, and so on.

 Barnes & Noble has a pretty strong ebook sales record, even if it doesn’t go outside the United States.